Arbitration clause

-An arbitration clause is a clause in a contract that requires the parties to resolve their disputes through an arbitration process.
+In contract law, an arbitration clause is a clause in a contract that requires the parties to resolve their disputes through an arbitration process.
 Although such a clause may or may not specify that arbitration occur within a specific jurisdiction, it always binds the parties to a type of resolution outside the courts, and is therefore considered a kind of forum selection clause.

-Arbitration clauses are frequently paired with class action waivers which prevents contracting parties to file class action lawsuits against each other.
+Arbitration clauses are frequently paired with class action waivers, which prevent contracting parties to file class action lawsuits against each other.
 In the United States, arbitration clauses also often include a provision which requires parties to waive their rights to a jury trial.
-All three provisions have attained significant amounts of support and controversy, with proponents arguing that arbitration is equally as fair as courts and a more informal, speedier way to resolve disputes, while opponents of arbitration condemning the clauses for limited appeal options and allowing large corporations to effectively silence claims through "private justice".
+All three provisions have attained significant amounts of support and controversy, with proponents arguing that arbitration is as fair as courts and a more informal, speedier way to resolve disputes, while opponents of arbitration condemn the clauses for giving limited appeal options and allowing large corporations to effectively silence claims through "private justice".

 Use and enforceability by country

+Brazil

+Brazil has been very slow to adopt arbitration as its courts often refuse to enforce agreements to arbitrate, especially prior to the passage of Brazilian law number 9.307 (amended by Law No. 13.129 in 2017), the Brazilian Arbitration Act, which was passed in 1996, today considered to be the fundamental law for arbitration within Brazil.
+Since its passage, though, Brazilian courts have been more willing to enforce agreements to arbitrate, though precedent only stipulates that courts can compel arbitration in disputes involving what the law refers to as "arbitrable patrimonial rights", presumed to relate only to tangible and intangible property disputes.
+Brazil also requires all arbitrators to refer non-arbitrable disputes to the competent court.
+Brazil further restricts all arbitration proceedings to be decided by an odd number of arbitrators.